Commission

 What does the Commission do?

-The Kansas Grain Sorghum Commission invests sorghum passback dollars, substantially all of it from United Sorghum Checkoff Program.
+The Kansas Grain Sorghum Commission invests sorghum passback dollars, primarily from the United Sorghum Checkoff Program.
 Kansas first-handlers are assessed 0.6 percent on market value, administered by the Kansas Department of Agriculture.
-Kansas is a certified producer organization by USDA-AMS and participates through United Sorghum Checkoff Program.
+Kansas is a certified producer organization by USDA-AMS and participates through the United Sorghum Checkoff Program.
 The state checkoff is currently suspended.

 • Domestic Market Development